Energinet-DataHub/geh-core/source/App/documents/registrations/telemetry.md

 - Telemetry are enriched with custom properties, like the `Subsystem` property.

 See also [Application Insights telemetry data model](https://learn.microsoft.com/en-us/azure/azure-monitor/app/data-model-complete).

+## Health Check publishing

+Health check reports are automatically published to Application Insights every 30 seconds

+Reports are tracked as a `CustomEvent` named `AspNetCoreHealthCheck` see [ApplicationInsightsHealthCheckPublisher.cs](../../source/Common/Extensibility/ApplicationInsights/ApplicationInsightsHealthCheckPublisher.cs) for implementation details

 ## Azure Functions App